townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    internal node
       In a tree, any node that has at least one non-empty :term:`child` is an  internal node.

+   internal sort
+      A sorting algorithm that is applied to data stored in memory.
+      This is in contrast to an :term:`external sort` that is meant to work on data stored on disk.

+   interpreter
+      In contrast to a :term:`compiler` that translates a high-level program into something that can be repeatedly executed to perform a computation, an interpreter directly performs computation on the high-level langauge.

+      This tends to make the computation much slower than if it were performed on the directly executable version produced by a compiler.

+   irreflexive
+      In set notation, binary relation :math:`R` on set :math:`S` is irreflexive if :math:`aRa` is never in the relation for any :math:`a \in \mathbf{S}`.

    iterable
       A :term:`container` in which each element